 Wake Forest University exempt and nonexempt employees and faculty members (who may also be degree-seeking students) are not eligible to enroll in Student Blue.
 This exclusion does not apply to WFU students who have assistantships.

-The spouse, domestic partner, and/or dependent children of a Wake Forest University student enrolled in the student insurance program may enroll in Student Blue for the same periods of coverage as the student enrollee.
+The spouse, same sex domestic partner, and/or dependent children of a Wake Forest University student enrolled in the student insurance program may enroll in Student Blue for the same periods of coverage as the student enrollee.
 This insurance will be purchased directly from Blue Cross and Blue Shield of North Carolina.

 What is a J Visa?